KinWaiCheuk/nnAudio/README.md

 Scipy 1.2.0

-PyTorch 1.1.0
+PyTorch >= 1.1.0

 Python >= 3.6

 librosa = 0.7.0 (Theortically nnAudio depends on librosa.
 But we only need to use a single function `mel` from `librosa.filters`.
-To save users troubles from installing librosa for this single function, I just copy the chunks of functions corresponding to `mel` in my code so that nnAudio runs without the need to install librosa)
+To save users troubles from installing librosa for this single function, I just copy the chunk of functions corresponding to `mel` in my code so that nnAudio runs without the need to install librosa)

 # Instructions
 All the required codes and examples are inside the jupyter-notebook.
 The audio processing layer can be integrated as part of the neural network as shown below.
 The [demo](https://colab.research.google.com/drive/1Zuf0vIFjvmHFbKjw4YOpALswc7A33UGK) on colab is also avaliable.